 Obviously, if you prime, do the cleaning, etc., below before priming!

 - Before starting any etching or cleaning, obviously, clear stuff out if you can.

 - Mask small things with green painter’s tape: it can stay on for days and not leave a glue mark (unlike the old tan stuff).

-- Mask the baseboards, walls up a foot or more (we use this 3M masker that comes with blade but some tape: nice that it hooks on your belt.
+- Mask the baseboards and walls up a foot or more with paper or plastic (we use this 3M masker that comes with blade) and some green painter’s tape.
 Leave your masking up for the painting phase.
-We like the 1-inch green tape above to use on the masker.
+We like the 1-inch green tape linked above to use on the masker.

 - We also use the masking paper with that unit, not just the plastic it comes with.
-One roll goes a long way.
+One roll of this paper goes a long way.

 5. Was your floor ever sealed or painted?

 No?
 Skip down cleaning (next section).